go-aah/docs/app-config.md

 HTTP server SSL/TLS configuration values.
 By default it is disabled.

 ### enable
-To enable SSL/TLS on the aah server.
+To enable SSL/TLS on the aah go server.

 Default value is `false`.
 ```bash